Classic Kalahari Safari

 At over 12 million acres in size, the Central Kalahari is one of the largest and most unspoiled Game Reserves in the world.
 Although it is a very dry and apparently inhospitable environment, the Kalahari supports surprisingly large volumes of wildlife.
 The Reserve's unique geomorphology facilitates a migration cycle that sees animals concentrating and dispersing in sync with the annual rainfall patterns.
 During the "green season" (December through April), when the Kalahari receives its meagre rainfall, large herds of grazers migrate to the north of the Reserve where they concentrate along the fossilized riverbeds and pans of the Deception Valley ecosystem.
 Lush, nutrient rich grass attracts thousands of springbuck, oryx, and black wildebeest - these in turn are followed by predators, and the Deception Valley area during this time frame offers some of the best lion and cheetah viewing in Botswana.

-Today you will be collected from Kalahari Plains Camp and transferred by light aircraft to either Xigera or Jacana Camp, in the heart of the Okavango Delta.
-Spend three nights at either Xigera or Jacana Camp on a fully inclusive basis.
+Today you will be collected from Kalahari Plains Camp and transferred by light aircraft to Little Vumbura Camp, in the heart of the Okavango Delta.
+Spend three nights at Little Vumbura on a fully inclusive basis.

 The Okavango Delta is the world's largest inland delta, an enormous oasis in the middle of the great Kalahari Desert.
 The 'Delta' consists of roughly 6,000 square miles - an area larger than the State of Connecticut - of intricate waterways and reed-lined channels interspersed with game-rich islands, creating a diverse ecosystem that supports the greatest concentration of wildlife in Africa.
-Both Xigera and Jacana Camps are located in permanently flooded regions within the Delta, making either camp an ideal year-round base from which to explore the beauty and complexity of the "Jewel of the Kalahari".
+Little Vumbura is located on one of the most diverse concessions in Botswana, featuring the full spectrum of Delta habitat types, and providing an ideal year-round base from which to explore the beauty and complexity of the "Jewel of the Kalahari".

 Days 6, 7 & 8: Greater Chobe Ecosystem (Duma Tau Camp)